irfanfaraaz/lazy-commit/skills/lazy-commit/SKILL.md

 6. Calculate timestamps:
    - If **evenly**: date1 + (i × daySpan / commitCount) for each commit i
    - If **weighted**: proportion = (filesChanged_i / totalFilesChanged); date1 + (proportion × daySpan) for each commit i
-7. Generate git filter-repo command with timestamp callback
-8. Execute `git filter-repo --commit-callback` with calculated dates
+7. Rebuild commits using `git commit-tree`:
+   - For each commit in order:
+     - Set `GIT_AUTHOR_DATE` and `GIT_COMMITTER_DATE` environment variables
+     - Execute `git commit-tree <tree> -p <parent> -m "<message>"`
+     - Capture new commit hash
+   - Update branch ref to point to final rebuilt commit
-9. Show results: before/after timestamps for first/last 3 commits
+8. Show results: before/after timestamps with old→new commit hash mapping

 ## Input/Output